 Andrew Schilling heads the firm’s New York office and is a leader of the firm’s False Claims Act & FIRREA practice.
 He represents companies and individuals facing government investigations, government enforcement actions, and complex civil litigation.
 He regularly represents clients in responding to civil fraud investigations and other investigations by the U.S. Department of Justice (DOJ), United States Attorney’s Offices, the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), the Securities and Exchange Commission (SEC), state attorneys general, and federal agency inspectors general.
 Mr. Schilling also regularly conducts internal investigations into whistleblower claims alleging fraud and other misconduct.

 Mr. Schilling is a former Assistant U.S. Attorney (AUSA) and Chief of the Civil Division at the U.S. Attorney’s Office for the Southern District of New York (SDNY).
 As Civil Chief at the SDNY, he established and led that office’s Civil Frauds Unit, which investigates and prosecutes complex financial fraud cases, including health care fraud and mortgage fraud cases, and supervised several nationally significant financial fraud lawsuits against major financial institutions.
 As Civil Chief, he also supervised an office of approximately 125 employees, including 57 Assistant U.S. Attorneys.
 Mr. Schilling also served as Chief of the Civil Rights Unit of the SDNY, supervising and handling both civil enforcement actions, including under the ADA and the Fair Housing Act, and criminal civil rights prosecutions.

 Mr. Schilling is an experienced trial and appellate attorney, and regularly defends companies in False Claims Act qui tam litigation and employment litigation, including actions in federal and state court alleging unlawful discrimination and retaliation.
 As an AUSA, he handled jury trials and bench trials in bankruptcy, civil rights, employment, and law enforcement misconduct cases.
 He has also argued more than a dozen federal and state appeals.

 Noteworthy matters include the representation of:

-- Multiple indirect auto finance companies in federal and state investigations into subprime auto loan origination and securitization practices
+- Multiple indirect auto finance companies in DOJ and state AG investigations into subprime auto loan origination and securitization practices

 - A bank in successive DOJ and CFPB investigations into payment processing practices, resulting in declinations by both agencies